Humane Leadership (MS)

 |Doctor of Education at Madonna University|

-Matt received an undergraduate degree in Interdisciplinary Studies in 2013 and continued on to complete a graduate degree in Humane Studies during 2015, both from Madonna University.
+Matt received an undergraduate degree in Interdisciplinary Studies in 2013 and continued on to complete a graduate degree in Humane Studies ( now Humane Leadership) during 2015, both from Madonna University.
 Upon completion of his masters, he quickly found a home at the Detroit Zoological Society helping to pursue the Zoo's mission of wildlife conservation, animal welfare, and providing unique educational experiences that lead to the appreciation and stewardship of nature.
 "Madonna University and the Humane Studies program helped to prepare me in so many ways for my career.
 Topics that deal with the operations of non-profit organizations, environmental sustainability, animal welfare, and more, have developed my knowledge about so many topics.
 I can't think of a single class that hasn't provided me with the knowledge and experience necessary to be knowledgeable and succeed in my goals," he said.
 "The intimate class sizes, fantastic instructors, religious base, and genuine support was invaluable to me and provided a fulfilling educational experience that is irreplaceable," he said.

 This unique certificate gives you a professional preparation to investigate cases of animal cruelty and neglect.
+It can be chosen as a second certificate within the M.S. in Humane Leadership program.

 Ph.D., Oakland University